 Walk or drive through your neighborhood daily.
-Ask every neighbor, letter carrier, and delivery person if they have seen your pet.
-Show them a color photo and give them your phone number in the event they see your dog later.
+Ask every neighbor, letter carrier, and delivery person if they’ve seen your pet.
+Show them a photo, and give them your phone number in case they see your dog later.

-Hand out pictures of your dog with your contact information to everyone, so they know what to look for and how to get in touch with you.
-Make dozens of index cards with this information and a description of your dog, and leave a card at houses and on car windshields if you are unable to talk directly with homeowners in your area.
+Hand out pictures of your dog with your contact information to everyone so they know what to look for and how to get in touch with you.
+Make dozens of index cards with this information and a description of your dog, and leave a card at houses and on car windshields if you’re unable to talk directly with homeowners in your area.

 As you drive and walk your neighborhood, call your pet by name.
 Enlist family and friends to do the same, so you can canvas the area thoroughly and frequently.